 A: If you’re a participant in a pension plan that PBGC insures but that has not yet been taken over (“trusteed”), PBGC generally will have no information specifically about you, your plan, or your benefits under that plan.
 PBGC gathers this information only after PBGC trustees the plan.
 This means you’ll find only general information below about our insurance programs and how they operate, including our guarantees.
 If PBGC has trusteed your pension plan, we’ll have only limited information about your plan and your benefits until we’ve had time to obtain and review your plan’s records-typically after several months.

 The rest of this area of the website has an equally lengthy and complex language.
 Clearly, not achieving the aim of the Plain Writing act.

 Long Sentences and Passive Voice, why important?

 VisibleThread analyzes websites and documents for a number of metrics.
-While other metrics (complex density, hidden verbs, readability) are useful; long and passive sentences are the ‘low hanging fruit’ of the Plain Language world.
-If all you do today, is just cut your long sentences down and write in active voice, clarity will immediately improve.
+While other metrics (complex density, hidden verbs, readability) are useful; long and passive sentences are the ‘low-hanging fruit’ of the Plain Language world.
+If all you do today, is just cut your long sentences down and write in an active voice, clarity will immediately improve.